LacunaSoftware/docs/docs.en-us/articles/rest-pki/core/integration/signature-sessions/background-processing.md

 [!include[Enable background processing API](../../../../../../includes/rest-pki/core/signature-sessions/enable-background-processing-api.md)]

 In this case, users do not wait for documents to be processed.
-However, your application must be ready to handle the case of a signature session whose documents are not yet available for download.
+However, your callback implementation must be ready to handle the case of a signature session whose documents are not yet available for download.

+> [!NOTE]
+> No changes are needed to your app if you opt for the [Webhook flow](index.md#webhook-flow), since in this case there's no callback handling

 ## Aditional statuses